 The five members of the Essex Junction Planning Commission are appointed by the Village Trustees.
 The commission meets on the first and third Thursday of each month to review development applications, update the Land Development Code, and assist in the update of the Comprehensive Plan.

 Elaine Haney, Essex Selectboard Chair and Andy Watts, Selectboard Member, are joined by Irene Wrenner and Ken Signorello of the Fairness First group to discuss the Charter Change proposal appearing on this year's Town Meeting Day ballot.

 Join Burlington voters for an evening of discussion between the candidates about the future of transportation, housing, job growth, and mobility.
 Learn how City Council will make Burlington a more livable city.
 Here’s a chance to ask your questions and hear what the candidates have to say!

 Winooski City Council are the elected residents representative and accountable to the City of Winooski at large.
 Their Meetings are held on the 1st and 3rd Monday of every month at Winooski City Hall.
 To learn more about Winooski's City Council and to view their agendas and minutes, visit winooskivt.gov

 The Williston Selectboard is a five member elected board.
 There are three positions elected for a three year term and two positions elected for a two year term on a staggered basis.
 The board is responsible for setting the general policy direction, passing ordinances, setting the tax rate, reviewing the budget, supervising the Town Manager, and a host of other related tasks.

-The Essex Selectboard meetings are all held at the Town Offices at 81 Main Street in Essex Junction, in the downstairs conference room on the first and third Mondays of the month.
-The public is always welcome, and the meetings start promptly at 7:30 PM.
+The Town of Essex Selectboard meetings are all held at the Town Offices at 81 Main Street in Essex Junction, in the downstairs conference room on the first and third Mondays of the month.
+The public is always welcome, and the meetings start promptly at 7:00 PM.
 If special accommodations are needed please call (802) 878-1341.